jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ```

 See: https://blogs.gnome.org/thaller/2019/03/15/wireguard-in-networkmanager/

+.. note:: Only the private key which is saved in the profile file is needed to connect to Wireguard peers.
+  To generate a new private / public key pair, one should use `wg genkey` from the `wireguard-tools` package.

+  To derive the public key from the private key run `wg pubkey < privatekey > publickey`.

 I use different DNS servers for different VPNs.
 I.e. I used the "internal" DNS server for my "internal" VMs on the Hetzner server.